-UAF provides reasonable accommodation to employees, visitors, or job applicants with a medical condition, disability or on the basis of religion, unless doing so would cause significant difficulty or expense.
-A reasonable accommodation is any change in the work environment (or in the way things are usually done) to help a person with a disability apply for a job, perform the duties of a job, or enjoy the benefits and privileges of employment.
+UAF provides reasonable accommodation to employees, visitors, students and/or applicants with a medical condition, disability or on the basis of religion, unless doing so would cause significant difficulty or expense.
+A reasonable accommodation is any change in the academic or work environment (or in the way things are usually done) to help an individual with a disability submit an application, perform the duties of a job, participation in programs or enjoy the benefits of the above.

 Examples of reasonable accommodations may include but are not limited to: travel adjustments, ergonomic evaluations, service animals, larger monitors, seating and/or desk furniture modifications, leave or work schedule/shift adjustments, qualified interpreters, etc. Pregnancy and parenting adjustments may also be handled as an accommodation under Title IX and/or ADA.